 By Dara O’Sullivan, Derrick Leonard, and Ilan Solot

-India: The Reserve Bank of India (RBI) announced the market will reduce their operating hours across market products between April 7 until April 17.
-All markets will be open from 10:00am local time to 2:00pm local time.
-For any clients actively trading this market, please make note of the reduced window for FX execution.
+India: The Reserve Bank of India (RBI) announced on April 30 an extension of the current lockdown scenario until further notice.
+All markets will be open from 10:00am to 2:00pm.
+For any clients actively trading this market, please continue to observe the current reduced temporary trading hours.

-Nigeria: Liquidity remains scarce with the CBN being the single largest provider of USD to Foreign Portfolio Investors.
-Until today’s small allocation, the CBN had not provided USD to FPIs since March 19.
-There are persistent delays in executing repatriation requests flows.
+Nigeria: Liquidity issues continue in the Nigerian market.
+The CBN remains the single largest provider of USD to Foreign Portfolio Investors and as a result, investors are only seeing rare allocations of liquidity.
+As a result, only a few repatriation requests are being executed.
 We continue to monitor the liquidity situation and will provide updates as they are received.

-Ghana: The FX market has been experiencing limited foreign currency liquidity.
-Local banks warned about possible delays in repatriations trades.
+Ghana: The FX market continues to experience limited foreign currency liquidity.
+Local banks warned about possible delays in repatriations.

-Morocco: There is no change of status for Moroccan Dirham (MAD).
-The Casablanca Stock Exchange (CSE) and the Bank al Maghrib (BAM) shortened their FX and securities deadlines to 2:00 pm local time until further notice.
+Morocco: The Casablanca Stock Exchange (CSE) and the Bank al Maghrib (BAM) shortened their FX and securities deadlines to 2:00 pm until further notice.

 Chile: The Chilean interbank FX market reduced its operating hours.
-The FX market will close at 1:00 pm local time until further notice.
+The FX market will close at 1:00 pm until further notice.

-Oman: Effective March 29, the Muskat Securities Market (MSM) reduced trading hours in response to the Corona virus.
-The market will now close at 12:00pm.
+Oman: Effective March 29, the Muskat Securities Market (MSM) reduced trading hours in response to Covid-19.
+The market will now close at 1:00pm until further notice.